ubcemergingmedialab/VRTourBuilder/README.md

-# ARDesign-setup
+# VRTourBuilder
-Unity project for building a scene for the AR Design project
+Unity project for building an interactive VR choose-your-own-adventure-style tour